Flashcade/flashcade.github.io/README.md

 <img width="921" height="250" alt="logoslogan" src="https://github.com/user-attachments/assets/efdbfd8c-acc5-4679-bc5b-27c3d8342e5a" />

 # About Flashcade
-Flashcade is a non-profit fan project by **Swumby** (https://swumby.neocities.org), to make an arcade for everyone's favorite Macromedia and/or Adobe Flash games!
+Flashcade is a non-profit fan project by **Swumby** (https://swumby.neocities.org), to make a website/a web arcade for everyone's favorite Macromedia and/or Adobe Flash games!

 It's currently still being made, but we plan for the site to launch with ***at least*** 25 popular Flash games.
 We'll have a section for submitting games and more, so if this sounds nice to you, won't you be a cool dude or dudette and stay tuned for some updates?